kryptn/conway-led-matrix/README.md

 # Conway's Game of Life
 #### On a 16x16 LED Matrix

+The code will generate a random game state and run it until it detects that it's in a repeating state with a unique-enough hashing algorithm

+if the game state is infinite, after a minimum time limit, the game will start making attempts to reset

-## materials
+## Materials

-required per display piece:
+Required per display piece:

 - [esp8266][1]
 - [16x16 RGB LED matrix][2]

-additional materials necessary:
+Additional materials necessary:

 - [wires][3]
 - [knurled nuts][4]